GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

 * Install Virtual Box

-  - Once the downloads are complete, click on the ``Downloads`` icon and select the VirtualBox DMG file to start the installer.
+  - Once the downloads are complete, go to ``Downloads`` and select the VirtualBox DMG file to start the installer.
 Follow the instructions, entering your personal password when prompted to do so.
 Your administrator may have to perform this step, if you do not have software installation privileges.